 Manawyddan and the Mouse

-Before he could carry out the sentence upon the mouse, strangers began to come to house, offering to buy the mouse from him.
-Finally a man in the guise of a bishop asked him to name his own price for the mouse.
+Before he could carry out the sentence upon the mouse, strangers began to come to the house, offering to buy the mouse from him.
+Finally, a man in the guise of a bishop asked him to name his own price for the mouse.
 Manawyddan, no fool, declared that the only price he would accept was the end of the spell upon his land.
-The "bishop" agreed, and revealed that he was, in fact, a rival prince named Llwyd.
+The "bishop" agreed and revealed that he was, in fact, a rival prince named Llwyd.